Federal Work Study Program

-All work-study positions on-campus are listed on the Bay State College Job Portal.
+All work-study positions on-campus are listed HERE and are updated as new positions become available.
 Hurry, because these positions go fast.
 See each job description for specific application instructions.
 Note that most positions open in the Fall Semester and only a few positions remain open for the Spring Semester.

 A small number of Federal Work Study positions are available off campus.
 Only those who are awarded Federal Work Study aid are eligible to work off-campus through the FWS program.
-FWS positions off-campus are listed on the Bay State College Job Portal and are marked as (FWS).
+FWS positions off-campus are marked as (FWS).
 They are usually offered through non-profit organizations.
 Bay State College has formal agreements with specific non-profits for these positions.
 If you find a non-profit you would like to work with as a FWS partner or would like to find out more, please contact Career Services.

 The first step is to apply and be hired for a work study job!